Preparing the pram for all four seasons!

 In summer it is important the baby does not get too hot in the pram.
 Monitor the pram conditions regularly and never hang a blanket over the canopy.
 Different sunshades and umbrellas with UV protection are available.

 - A breathable blanket for when it is warm outside.
 Babies love to sleep tucked in and a breathable blanket is good as it still provides good ventilation.

 - Thin sunhat protecting the baby form the sun rays.

 - Sun shades that fit your pram, such as a hanging shade or an umbrella.
-A tips is to buy a sun shade with UV protection.
+A tip is to buy a sunshade with UV protection.

-- A insect net that fits your pram and you don’t have to worry about wasps and other insects.
+- An insect net that fits your pram so you don’t have to worry about wasps and other insects.